rice0130/test-repo/README.md

 # test-repo

 This is rice0130, learning Git Hub.

 Hope you have fun learning!

-modified again in remote repo!
+hello,modified again in remote repo!